Policy 5200 — Internal Research Grants

 3.3 Eligible Expenses

-Funding for internal research grants and awards for faculty members is intended to cover the direct costs of the research or creative activity, including, but not limited to, for example: small equipment, supplies, the hiring of student assistants, and travel to field research sites, libraries, archives, and other research institutions.
+Funding for internal research grants and awards for faculty members is intended to cover the direct costs of the research or creative activity, including, but not limited to, for example: research equipment, supplies and consumables, salaries of research staff and student assistants, publication costs, and travel to field research sites, libraries, archives, and other research-related locales.
+Recipients of internal research grants are not permitted to reimburse themselves for research work undertaken with internal research grants.
 Please note the following additional regulations regarding eligibility:

 • Sabbatical: travel to and from the sabbatical site is normally funded only by the Marjorie Young Bell Faculty Fund, Category A. Other internal research grants and awards may fund research projects conducted at or from this site.